AppertaFoundation/openeyes/protected/modules/OESysEvent/README.md

 }
 ```

 This enables strict definition of the parameters required for the event to be dispatched.
-Dispatching can be triggered thus:
+Dispatching is performed through the static `dispatch` accessor, the parameters of which are passed through to the `*SystemEvent` constructor:

 ```
 FooSystemEvent::dispatch(true);

 FooSystemEvent::dispatch(false, 5);
 ```

-As and when we shift to PHP 8, we will be able  to do:

 Note that for clarity, system event classnames should explicitly be postfixed with `SystemEvent`